chingu-voyages/moonshot-chingu-quiz/client/README.md

 -client (the front end lives inside the client folder)

   -pages (each file in here is a 'page' for our app)
-      -index.js (homepage for our app, links to '/' go here) -//other pages
+      -index.ts (homepage for our app, links to '/' go here) -//other pages

   -components